cliss/TreePrinter/README.md

 # Quick Start

 1. Include the framework in your project
-2. Conform your type to be `TreePrintable`
+2. Conform your type to be `TreeRepresentable`
 3. `let treeString = TreePrinter.printTree(root: rootNodeOfYourTree)`

 # Example